marcelocmachado/BrazilianFootball/BR_Football.md

 ![Screenshot](plot_HomeXAway.png)

-It's interesting to see that the year with the _**lowest home influence**_ in goal scoring was 2020, which makes total sense since most of the games had no  due to COVID.
+It's interesting to see that the year with the _**lowest home influence**_ in goal scoring was 2020, which makes sense since most of the games were not open to the due to COVID, and the home team wouldn't have their supporters rooting for them.

 | **Season** | **homeGoals (%)** | **awayGoals (%)** |
 |:----------:|:-----------------:|:-----------------:|
 |    2008    |      63.57488     |      36.42512     |
 |    2020    |      56.77966     |      43.22034     |

 ![Screenshot](plot_Comparison.png)